This post contains affiliate links. For more information, please read our disclosure policy.

 Be sure you visit, if you stay in Belfast for over a couple of hours and it is rarely crowded.
 It is probably less a castle as compared to a manor house, and the history behind its popularity is nevertheless fascinating.

-Belfast Castle was located in the heart of Belfast by the Normans in the 12th century, and it was a residence of Chichester family by 1700.
+Belfast Castle was located in the heart of Belfast by the Normans in the 12th century, and it was a residence of the Chichester family by 1700.
 The original complex was originally burned down by the year 1708.
 The Chichester rebuilt their Castle in the early 1800s in the Victorian style, and it was relocated well to the Belfast suburbs.

 The Castle’s design is similar to a Baronial style of Scotland.
 Its architecture is a revival of previous methods of the Medieval Gothic era.
 Some other castles built in the same style include the Craigievar Castle around Aberdeen, Newark Castle of Glasgow, and the Balmoral Castle in Aberdeenshire, which populated its design and influenced the Belfast Castle’s design.

 Belfast Castle was never designed for war, though it is known as a castle.
-It is a luxurious mansion which looks much like many forts built in the 17th century onwards.
+It is a luxurious mansion that looks much like many forts built in the 17th century onwards.
 It had gone through a refurbishment program in the 1980s, and it has been open publicly since the year 1988.

 Shane’s Castle stands out as a well-known shooting location for the blockbuster-hit television series Game of Thrones.
 Located in Antrim County, the Castle was built again by the well-known O’Neil family in the year 1345, and Eden-duff-Carrick castle renamed as Shane’s Castle by Shane MacBrian O’Neil, who was the owner of the Castle.
 Despite constant reshaping by John Nash, the well-known Regency architect, the Castle ruins built-in 1816 destroyed by a massive fire.